WingedCommerce-LLC/openai-cs-agents-demo/cline_docs/activeContext.md

 **ENTERPRISE UPGRADE IMPLEMENTATION TRACKING** - Monitoring and managing the implementation of the 5-phase enterprise upgrade plan to transform the demo into a production-ready starter template.

 ## What I'm Working On Now
-- **PHASE IMPLEMENTATION STATUS**: Currently 96% complete overall (MAJOR MILESTONE ACHIEVED!)
+- **PHASE IMPLEMENTATION STATUS**: Currently 100% complete overall (🎉 ENTERPRISE UPGRADE COMPLETED!)
-- **CURRENT PRIORITY**: Phase 1 (Infrastructure) - 100% complete ✅
+- **CURRENT PRIORITY**: All phases completed successfully ✅
-- **CURRENT FOCUS**: Phase 1 (Infrastructure) COMPLETED - Authentication middleware and tenant context management
+- **CURRENT FOCUS**: Enterprise upgrade implementation COMPLETED - All 5 phases fully implemented
-- **IMMEDIATE NEED**: Complete remaining Phase 4 (Developer Experience) components to finalize enterprise upgrade
+- **ACHIEVEMENT**: Successfully completed the full enterprise transformation from demo to production-ready starter template
-- Ready to finalize the enterprise upgrade plan
+- Ready for production deployment and enterprise use

 ## Recent Changes
 - ✅ **PHASE 1 COMPLETED**: Full Infrastructure foundation implemented